-- 2012.
-Chicago.
+- 2012 (Chicago, IL).
 Hosted by Catholic Theological Union.
 This Third Summer Institute was also endorsed by the Association of Theological Schools and the Association of University Centers on Disabilities, which has continued.
 Other local sponsors included Catholic Theological Union, Chicago Theological Seminary and the Arc of Illinois.

-- 2013.
-Toronto.
+- 2013 (Toronto, ON).
 Hosted by Emmanuel College at the University of Toronto, The United Church of Canada, Christian Horizons, Inc., and L’Arche Ontario.

-- 2014.
-Dallas.
+- 2014 (Dallas, TX).
 Hosted by the Perkins School of Theology at Southern Methodist University (SMU), Highland Park United Methodist Church, and the Faith Inclusion Network of Dallas/Jewish Family Services.

-- 2015.
-Atlanta, Georgia Hosted by the Center for Leadership in Disability, School of Public Health, Georgia State University.
+- 2015 (Atlanta, GA).
+Hosted by the Center for Leadership in Disability, School of Public Health, Georgia State University.

-- 2016.
-Holland, Michigan.
+- 2016 (Holland, MI).
 Hosted by Western Theological Seminary and Hope College.

 - 2017 (Azusa, CA), Hosted by Azusa Pacific University and Fuller Theological Seminary.

 - 2018 (Raleigh, NC).
 The Summer Institute will be held in Raleigh, North Carolina, June 11-14, hosted by Edenton St. United Methodist Church and Duke Divinity School.
 Join the Facebook page to receive announcements about planning.